ingallslab/ImageProcessing-Benchmarking/README.md

 # ImageProcessing-Benchmarking
-In this repository, you will find the following folders:
+## In this repository, you will find the following folders:

-Individual Package Folders: Each package has a dedicated folder where outputs for each dataset are stored.
-Inside these, there's a subfolder named "Analyses", which includes tracking plots for each package and post-processing analyses.
+<p align="justify"><b>Individual Package Folders:</b> Each package has a dedicated folder where outputs for each dataset are stored.
+Inside these, there's a subfolder named <i>"Analyses"</i>, which includes tracking plots for each package and post-processing analyses.</p></br>

 Ground Truth: Contains data related to reference masks for segmentation ground truth, along with data for tracking ground truth.